varunjoshi0404/EKS-Training/Lecture 10/README.md

 | --------------------------- | ----------------------------------------------------------------------------- | --------------------------------- |
 | **RollingUpdate** (default) | Creates new Pods before terminating the old ones.
 This ensures zero downtime. | Stateless apps like web frontends |
 | **Recreate**                | Terminates all existing Pods before creating new ones.                        | **Stateful apps like databases**  |

 ---

-Here's an improved and corrected version of your section that:

-* Clarifies how read replicas actually work (they read from the same underlying DB, not the same volume).
-* Introduces managed DB services (e.g., RDS, DynamoDB).
-* Explains when and why StatefulSets and Headless Services are used for databases in Kubernetes.
-* Adds benefits of using StatefulSet with Headless Service.

----